Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 Target: Anterior deltoids, pectoralis major, pectoralis minor, triceps brachii, core

-Shoulder taps might look simple and easy, but they are not.
-Only one arm will be holding your whole weight, which requires full-body strength.
+Shoulder taps might look simple and easy, but they're tougher than they look.
+Only one arm will be holding your entire body weight, which requires full-body strength.

 Don't be demoralized if you don't succeed on the first try.
-Over time, you will achieve the necessary core stability.
+Over time, you'll achieve the necessary core stability needed to complete this movement.

 If you suffer from lower back pain, shoulder taps will help you because you will strengthen not only your chest, arms, and shoulders, but also the quadratus lumborum and other muscles in the lower back/glute region.